Paul Canning, the editor of LGBT Asylum News, writes on the defeat of the Ugandan anti-gay bill - and the prospect of it coming back.

 Ugandans themselves had made clear that the wider human rights links should be made.
 The civil society coalition opposing the ‘Kill Gays’ bill made that very clear, as did the loud blogging voice Gay Uganda.

 Bahati and colleagues have said they’ll bring their bill back.
 If they do I hope the world has better information, better media management and a better context in which we fight it.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.